plainlanguage/Craft-PlainForm/plainform/README.md

-# SimpleForm for Craft CMS
+# PlainForm for Craft CMS

-A simple form submission logger and email notifier for [Craft 2](http://buildwithcraft.com).
+A form submission logger and email notifier for [Craft 2](http://buildwithcraft.com).

 -----